mrcasals/beautiful_code/Readme.md

 #beautiful_code

-BeautifulCode is a lightweight gem aimed at saving the world.
+BeautifulCode is a lightweight gem used to convert any file to a BMP image.

 ##Install